After-Shock/Cloudbox-wiki/Plexdrive.md

 1. Get a new Google API "Client ID" and "Client Secret" (see [[How to get a Google Drive API Client ID and Client Secret]]).

     Note: this will be different from the Rclone one.
-You can use the same Google Account, but create a different project.
+You can use the same Google Account; just create a different project for Plexdrive.

 1. Run this command: